• Home

 Dana has a strong background in advocacy, community services, and work in the behavioral healthcare system.
 Dana brings a person-centered approach her work while supporting individuals navigate barriers that may prevent successful reintegration into the community.
 Dana brings resilience, empathy and hope all to welcome individuals on their journey to successfully become acclimated to the community.
 In her spare time Dana studies new ways to support her current community by taking trainings, learning current reliable resources available in the area, and actively engaging with a subcommittee to strengthen the homeless prevention services.
 Dana also enjoys peaceful walks, and spending quality time with her family.

-Julia is from Miami and comes from a family of Ecuadorian migrants and strong southern women.
+Julia is from Miami and comes from a family of Ecuadorian migrants.
 She has a history working with marginalized people through a variety of community activism efforts including eviction defense, mental health crisis response, and Books for Prisoners.
 Most recently, she was an advocate for those experiencing homelessness at a low barrier shelter.
-Julia is passionate about Mother Earth, writing, yoga, gardening, ancestral veneration, and artistic expression.
+Julia uses her experiences in the social services field to be a compassionate presence at Released, and for those who are incarcerated inside Alachua County Jail.
+She is passionate about Mother Earth, writing, gardening, and artistic expression.
 She is currently pursuing a degree in psychology.

 Board of Directors